AdobeDocs/deliverability-learn.en/help/additional-resources/re-engagement.md

 # Re-engagement best practices {#re-engagement}

-While implementing deliverability, some of the best practices consist in trying to maintain a healthy subscriber base and improve deliverability through re-engagement strategies.
+While implementing deliverability, some of the best practices consist in trying to maintain a healthy subscriber base and improve deliverability through re-engagement (or win-back) strategies.

 * Maintaining a healthy subscriber base is one of the major aspects to ensure good and consistent delivery.
 Many deliverability issues arise from poor data practices and maintenance.
 * One of the most common issues that marketers face today is inactive subscriber activity (also referred to as low or non-engagement) which can adversely affect delivery of email and low ROI.